 Ike is suited to a strong physical tank build, being able to take hits easily and can take advantage of Steady Breath to fire off multiple specials within one round.
 He can still tank threats like Reinhardt, but requires a second turn or an ally to finish the job.
-Renewal and Steady Breath combine to turn Ike into a fairly good duelist, much stronger vs, axes than his other builds.
+Quick Riposte and Steady Breath combine to turn Ike into a fairly good duelist, much stronger vs, axes than his other builds.
 If Ike lets a foe initiate on him, he can have Ignis ready for his very first attack.
 Keep in mind that Ike's Ignis not is strong enough to OHKO common tanky melee units such as Amelia or Hector.
 To do this, he will need support from buffers or debuffers on his team, or the use of his next turn to attack.
-Quick Riposte can also be used in slot B, but it can be difficult to keep above the HP threshold without a healing special.
+Wrath can also be used in slot B, and can be more reliable than Quick Riposte.

 A speed boon works well with this build, preventing Amelia from attacking Ike twice, and allowing him to attack Hector twice in turn.

 |Aether||C||Panic Ploy 3